List of heaviest bells: Heaviest functioning bell in the world

-The Great Bell of Dhammazedi
+The Great Bell of Dhammazedi,Myanmar

 At approximately 300 tons, the Great Bell of Dhammazedi is the largest bell to have existed in recorded history.
 Cast in 1484 by King Dhammazedi of Mon, this bell was located at the Shwedagon Pagoda in Rangoon, Burma (now Yangon, Myanmar).
 The bell was said to be twelve cubits (6.276 m) high and eight cubits (4.184 m) wide.
-Click here to see a drawing of the bell as it appeared while still at the Shwedagon Pagoda.

-The Great Bell of Dhammazedi remained at the Shwedagon Pagoda as the heaviest functioning bell in the world until 1602.
+The Great Bell of Dhammazedi remained at the Shwedagon Pagoda as the heaviest functioning bell in the world until 1608.
 That year, Portuguese warlord and mercenary Philip de Brito removed it and attempted to carry it by a specially constructed raft down the Yangon River to his stronghold of Thanlyin (later known as Syriam).
 However, the ship carrying the bell sank at the confluence of the Yangon and Bago rivers.
 The Dhammazedi Bell remains buried to this day at that location, possibly well-preserved, beneath some 8 m of sediment.
 Numerous attempts have been made to locate and recover the bell, thus far without success.

 So while the Great Bell of Dhammazedi might indeed be the heaviest bell in the world, it must be disqualified from consideration as such, until it has been recovered and restored to a functional status.